whyboris/utilitarianism.net/content/en/guest-essays/time-relative-account-of-interests.md

 image: "/img/essays/time-relative.jpg"
 imageCaption: "The Time-Relative Account of Interests"
 summary: "The utilitarian goal of promoting everyone's interests is complicated by the Parfitian view that one's self-interest across time is a matter of degree (based on psychological connectedness) rather than all-or-nothing identity.
 This essay introduces and explores the Time-Relative Account of Interests, which uniquely captures key intuitions about the relative misfortune of death at different stages of life."
+description: "Utilitarianism essay explores the Time-Relative Account of Interests capturing key intuitions about the relative misfortune of death at different stages of life."
 ---

 {{< guest-disclaimer >}}